 - You look ill since you lost weight

-You may have friends & family that support your choice to follow a Ketogenic way of eating if you do you are very lucky, people get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health because the government has drummed it into us for years and years that fat is bad.
+You may have friends & family that support your choice to follow a Ketogenic way of eating if you do, you are fortunate.
+People get stuck in the idea that fat will clog your arteries and that carbs are needed for optimum health because the government has drummed it into us for years and years that fat is bad.
 The body does not need carbs and will quite happily run on healthy fats.

-When you make the switch over to being fat-adapted the body is fuelled by fat this means the body is using up the fat that we have stored in our bodies and also the fat that we take in during maintenance stage, it doesn’t clog your arteries because the body processes it and uses it up, low fat, high carb and high sugar diets are what causes obesity and clogged arteries.
+When you make the switch over to being fat-adapted, the body is fuelled by fat.
+This means the body is using up the fat stored in our bodies and the fat we take in during the maintenance stage.
+It doesn’t clog your arteries because the body processes it and uses it up.
+Low fat, high carb and high sugar diets are what causes obesity and clogged arteries.

-Poor planning is the second leading cause of falling off plan, we all lead such busy lives with work or family commitments that finding time to plan our week ahead is an impossible task, I find it easier to go day by day, I find meal plans hard to stick to because I get bored easily or I may not fancy the meal I decided to cook on Wednesday.
-The best thing about Keto is if you keep it simple you can throw a decent meal together in less than 20 mins.
+Poor planning is the second leading cause of falling off plan.
+We all lead such busy lives with work or family commitments that finding time to plan our week is an impossible task.
+I find it easier to go day by day.
+I find meal plans hard to stick to because I get bored quickly, or I may not fancy the meal I decided to cook on Wednesday.
+The best thing about Keto is that you can throw a decent meal together in less than 20 minutes if you keep it simple.

-There are others who like to plan every meal and every snack and if they don’t plan they make poor choices when it comes to food.
-If you know that you would be tempted to grab an unhealthy choice when you haven’t planned very well then it is essential that you make a plan and stick to it consistently.
+Some people like to plan every meal and every snack, and if they don’t plan, they make poor choices when it comes to food.
+If you know that you would be tempted to grab an unhealthy option when you haven’t planned very well, you must make a plan and stick to it consistently.

 - Meal prep in advance so you don’t just want to grab something last minute

-* Please note that we do not recommend snacking in between meals we want to lower insulin levels because insulin tells the body to store fat, snacking in between meals increases insulin, so if you find you’re not able to get to lunchtime without snacking add some more fat to your breakfast and the same for lunch if you are finding that you are hungry before tea time add more fat at lunchtime.
+* Please note; If you are finding that you are hungry before tea time, add more fat at lunchtime.
+We do not recommend snacking in between meals.
+We want to lower insulin levels.
+Insulin tells the body to store fat, so snacking in between meals will increase insulin.
+If you find you cannot get to lunchtime without snacking, add some more fat to your breakfast and the same for lunch.

-We are all guilty of this whether it is grabbing a leftover chicken nugget off the kid’s dinner plate or chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it, it’s time to break the habits that we have created for so many years and think about everything we put in our mouths.
+We are all guilty of this.
+Whether grabbing a leftover chicken nugget off the kid’s dinner plate or chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it.
+It’s time to break the habits we have created for so many years and think about everything we put in our mouths.

-Your brain will start to trick you saying well I’ve had one I may as well go ahead and have another, before you know it you have gobbled down half a box of chocolates and what started out as one slip up has now led to falling completely off the wagon, eating anything and everything just to feed those cravings.
+Your brain will start to trick you by saying, well, I’ve had one.
+I may as well go ahead and have another.
+Before you know it, you have gobbled down half a box of chocolates, and what started as one slip up has now led to falling completely off the wagon, eating anything and everything just to feed those cravings.

-When you make the transition over to Keto it can be a bit of a shock to the system, going from eating hundreds if not thousands of carbs per day to only eating 20g per day can have a massive impact on us.
-We are not only experiencing carb and sugar withdrawal we are also experiencing water loss with water loss comes the depletion of electrolytes.
+When you transition over to Keto, it can be a bit of a shock to the system—going from eating hundreds if not thousands of carbs per day to only eating 20g per day can have a massive impact on us.
+We are experiencing carb and sugar withdrawal.
+We are also experiencing water loss.
+With water loss comes the depletion of electrolytes.

-Electrolytes are essential to the body and without them, you will feel quite ill, this is why you will hear people say oh yeah I tried keto it made me really ill so I had to stop it, these people did not follow it correctly.
+Electrolytes are essential to the body, and without them, you will feel quite ill.
+This is why you will hear people say, oh yeah, I tried keto.
+It made me ill, so I had to stop it.
+These people did not follow it correctly.

-The first few days or even the first week can be pretty crappy if you do not regulate your salt intake, when you feel crappy you just want to grab for the food that you ate before.
+The first few days or even the first week can be pretty crappy if you do not regulate your salt intake.
+When you feel crappy, you just want to grab the food that you ate before.